 Neel Kashkari, the president and chief executive officer of the Federal Reserve Bank of Minneapolis, is the featured guest at the September edition of the Carlson School of Management’s 1st Tuesday Speaker Series event.

 The September 5 event takes place from 11:30 a.m. to 1:00 p.m. at the McNamara Alumni Center.
-Purchase tickets or tables by visiting the 1st Tuesday web page.
+Tickets to this event are sold out but you can visit the 1st Tuesday page for information on future events.

 Kashkari, who took office on January 1, 2016, serves on the Federal Open Market Committee, bringing the Ninth District’s perspective to monetary policy discussions in Washington, D.C.
 In addition to his responsibilities as a monetary policymaker, Kashkari oversees all operations of the bank.

 Before joining the Federal Reserve Bank of Minneapolis, he held several senior positions in the U.S. Department of the Treasury, including overseeing the Troubled Assets Relief Program during the financial crisis as assistant secretary of the Treasury.
 He received the Alexander Hamilton Award, the department’s highest honor for distinguished service.